Connecticut State Forests - Seedling Letterbox Series Clues for Paugnut State Forest

 You can return the way you hiked in or, if you want a longer walk, continue along the Blue Trail around the pond.
 If you are continuing around the pond, after the power line, bear left at the fork and follow the Blue Trail (not the White Dot Blue Trail).
 Stay on the Blue Trail.
 You will hit a Yellow Dot Blue Trail and the White Dot Blue Trail again.
 Stay on the Blue Trail and continue around the pond.
 When you pass the dam to the pond, stay straight on the Blue Trail until you reach a roadbed.
 Turn left and follow the road across a wooden bridge.

 After the bridge, turn left on the Blue Trail where you will be heading back towards the pond, on the other side of the dam.
 (You are also heading towards the main recreation area of Burr Pond State Park.)
 At the green gate turn right and follow the Blue Trail towards the parking lot.
 Continue across the corner of the parking lot and cross the park entrance road.
 To your right along the entrance road you will find a sign showing a map of Burr Pond.
 Continue along the Blue Trail to the pond, turn right on the trail and head back to the boat launch.

 Learn more, earn a patch: Burr Pond and the area around it used to be part of Paugnut State Forest.
-Around 1950, the forest recreation area of Paugnut, Burr Pond and the area around the pond, was transferred to the State Parks Division.
+In 1949, the forest recreation area of Paugnut, Burr Pond and the area around the pond, was transferred to the State Parks Division.
 Several other State Forest recreation areas became State Parks during the late 1940’s and early 1950’s.

 This is one of 32 letterbox hikes that is being sponsored by the Connecticut Department of Energy and Environmental Protection’s Division of Forestry.
 When you have completed 5 of these sponsored letterbox hikes, you are eligible to earn a commemorative State Forest Centennial patch.